 4. Provide Unified Customer Care

 There are so many different interaction points today that it’s not just about handling the telephone.
-Agents have to juggle chat, phone, email, and social interactions from a single customer record.
+Associates have to juggle chat, phone, email, and social interactions from a single customer record.
 The challenge is creating the customer journey map and then saying, ok, I know what the experience should be.
-Here’s what an agent workflow might be.
+Here’s what an associate workflow might be.
 I’m going to engage, identify who that customer is, solve their problems, influence the interaction, and measure how I did it.
 One of the things I recommend for any company is to do a health check of their contact center environment.
 It’s about taking a good look at systems within the contact center and asking, “Am I using legacy technology?
-Am I creating a swivel chair environment for my agents?
+Am I creating a swivel chair environment for my associates?
 Are my average handle times going up because systems are broken?”
 Then identify the “to-dos” and immediate actions, and create a long-term roadmap that delivers on great customer experience.

 5. Improve Technology Platforms to Empower Employees and Better Serve Customers

 Instead of looking at technology deployment from the bottom-up, as many companies do it, companies should instead look at it from the standpoint of how the technology will support the customer experience.
 One of the best practices starts by taking a look at that desired experience.
 For this process, we outline seven questions that companies can ask to help diagnose the health of their IT organization.
 1. How can I create a unified, frictionless experience across channels?
 2. How do I leverage the data coming through all these channels?
 3. How do I optimize the customer interaction technologies?
-4. How do we put the power of the data in the hands of the agents?
+4. How do we put the power of the data in the hands of the associates?
 5. Are we effectively using new technologies?
 6. What can I move to the cloud?
 7. How do I reduce my cost to serve?